Goat Fell Isle of Arran

 There is a local guide company that provide tours of the dangerous routes, Local Guides.

 There is a trail from down on the lowest part named The Saddle, that leads left down Glen Rosa, back to the north end of Brodick.
 The trail from The Saddle to the right, leads up Glen Sannox to Sannox village.
-It is about 8 miles from Sannox to Brodick, about £18 for a taxi.
-The Sannox Hotel has a beer garden and the Corrie Golf Course, situated on the north side of Sannox, has a popular diner.
+It is about 8 miles from Sannox to Brodick.
+The Sannox Hotel has a beer garden and the Corrie Golf Course, on the north side of Sannox, has a popular diner.

 If walking from Sannox to Brodick down the Glens, there is a bit of Scrambling to get over The Saddle north side.